THE VOX V100

 Advert from the Melody Maker, April 10th 1971

-Vox Sound Ltd's move to introduce a 100W valve "concert" amp, perhaps too late in an already crowded marketplace.
+The V100 - Vox Sound Limited's move to introduce a 100W valve "concert" amp, perhaps too late in an already crowded marketplace.
 The recommended cab or cabs will presumably have been a Supreme 4x12" (midax horns had been dispensed with by 1971), a multi-link 4x12", or a 2x15" + 2x12", though nothing is said in the brochures and adverts.

-As can be seen from the flyer above and the images of amps below, the box was effectively a standard solid state amp box slightly reworked.
+As can be seen from the flyer at the top of this page and the images of amps below, the box was effectively a standard solid state amp box slightly reworked.

 The power section of these amps was based in part on the last iteration of the Vox AC100 - zener diodes to provide the bias voltage; doubled-up filter capacitors to increase reliability; and still the brimistor.

-For reference, the last schematic of the AC100, re-drawn in VSEL days (4th December 1969), which shows the design was very much alive even if the AC100 itself was out of production:
+For reference, OS/167, the last schematic of the AC100, drawn in VSEL days (4th December 1969), which shows the design was very much alive even if the AC100 itself was out of production.

 EXAMPLES OF SURVIVING AMPLIFIERS